academy-agents/academy/docs/guides/llm.md

 The LLM needs to be explicitly passed a tool because internally langchain uses the doc-string and the signature, which are not available on the handle.
 This also means that tools must be defined dynamically or a specific wrapper is needed for each tool to specify the documentation.

-Once the action is wrapped in a tool call, Laßngchain can call actions on (potentiall remote) agents, allowing your language model access to research infrastrucutre.
+Once the action is wrapped in a tool call, Langchain can call actions on (potentially remote) agents, allowing your language model access to research infrastrucutre.

 ```
 async def main() -> int: